Lycian Way 10 Days Hike

 Distance: 16 km / 10 miles

-Today, we start our Lycian Way hike from Delikkemer.
-We’re keeping the hike short so you can explore the beach and historical sites in the afternoon.
-Delikkemer is one of the Roman-era water engineering monuments.
-It was built to meet the water needs of the ancient city of Patara.
-Delikkemer, which was crafted by hollowing out its center, includes interlocking stones and giant rock blocks.
-The stones were pierced and hollowed out by baking.
-To prevent water leakage from the aqueduct, the gaps between the stones were sealed with mortar.
-Water was brought to ancient Patara from a distance of 22.5 kilometers via this aqueduct.
+Today, you begin your Lycian Way hike from Delikkemer.
+The hike is kept short so you have time in the afternoon to explore the nearby beach and historical sites.
+Delikkemer is a remarkable example of Roman-era water engineering, built to supply water to the ancient city of Patara.
+Crafted by hollowing out its center, the structure features interlocking stones and massive rock blocks.
+The stones were pierced and shaped by heating, and the gaps were sealed with mortar to prevent water leakage.
+Through this aqueduct, water was carried to ancient Patara from a distance of 22.5 kilometers.

 Örnek Resim 2 Located on the Lycian Way, the ancient city of Patara was built as one of the capitals of the Lycian League in the 2nd century BC.
 You can see structures from the Roman period.
 The ancient theatre, the Temple of Leto, and rock tombs will reveal the historical richness of the area.